kaylendwyer/template-debug/pages/sessions/sessions.md

     underline-color: "#ff8552"
 ---

+_For a high-level overview of the daily schedule please see the [schedule-at-a-glance](../schedule)._

+---

 ## Case Studies
 Each day of the institute will open with a case study presented by that project’s director.
 These case studies highlight a range of platforms and modes of digital scholarship (e.g., archiving, mapping, oral histories, storytelling) and will provide participants with real-world examples to draw from.